 You may also want to call the Better Business Bureau to see if any complaints have been filed against the attorneys you are considering.
 The lawyers’ associations and some states also keep a record of attorneys against whom complaints have been filed or legal action has been taken, but these lists vary by state.
 If you still are not sure about your choice of attorneys, ask for another meeting.
 Make sure you feel comfortable with your decision before you agree to hire anyone.

 If you become unhappy with your attorney, you do not have to have that person continue to represent you.
 You may simply inform the lawyer, in writing if you prefer, that you wish to hire other legal counsel.
 However, you should expect to pay for the services provided up to that point and for the time that it will take for the next attorney to become familiar with your case.
 The representative will still only be paid if the person is awarded benefits, and only if he/she does not waive his/her fee.
 Generally, your legal file belongs to you.

 RSDSA has additional resources for you on its website.
 One resource on lawsuits in general is the RSDSA newsletter article “How to Lose Your Case in 12 Easy Steps” by R. Steven Shisler, Esq.
-You might want to review The Social Security Ruling on CRPS and an explanation of the ruling.
-In addition, “Tactics for SS Disability,” a letter from someone with CRPS who successfully applied for disability advises others about steps to take.
+You might want to also review The Social Security Ruling on CRPS.